 charged with oversight of necessary staff to efficiently and effectively carry out the JAC's duties.

-Our Vision: To be a model of exemplary state government and provide unparalleled services.
+JAC's Vision: To be the model of exemplary state government.

-JAC's Core Values: We take great pride in excellence in service, innovation, adaptability, collaboration, honesty, integrity, accountability, and diversity, as well as respectful and ethical conduct, and fiscal responsibility.
+JAC's Core Values: We take great pride in exemplary service, adaptability, honesty, integrity, and diversity, as well as respectful and ethical conduct.